-- All payments from the National Insurance Fund are subject to a weekly pay limit and an overall cap of £4,304 from 5 April 2020. - You can claim the redundancy payment you would normally have been entitled to from your employer.
+- All payments from the National Insurance Fund are subject to a weekly pay limit and an overall cap of around £3,900. - You can claim the redundancy payment you would normally have been entitled to from your employer.
 However, if your contract of employment entitled you to more than the statutory minimum, you will not get that extra amount from the National Insurance Fund. - If you are owed arrears of normal pay from your employer at the time it becomes insolvent, you can claim that.
 In addition to the caps mentioned above, your entitlement is limited to eight weeks pay in total.